Update June 2017

 - By taxi.
 The taxi ride may cost between 6,50 and 10 euros.
 There is a fee for your luggage too.

 If it’s a nice day and you don’t have much luggage you can even walk.

 How can I go from Pisa airport or train station to the Leaning Tower?

-The airport, the central train station and the Leaning Tower are all on the same city bus line (Linea Rossa).
-The LAM Rossa, the city bus that services it, runs every 8 to 15 minutes and connects the airport to the train station in 5 minutes and then goes on to the Leaning Tower in approx 10 minutes.
-The bus ticket is always 1,10 euro (1,50 euros if purchased on the bus) and it is valid for 60 minutes (that even gives you time to hop off at the station, leave your luggage, and hop on the next Lam Rossa).
+The change in bus lines makes a difference in this journey too The airport, the central train station and the Leaning Tower were all on the same city bus line (Linea Rossa).
+The LAM Rossa, the city bus that serviced it, ran every 8 to 15 minutes and connected the airport to the train station in 5 minutes and then goes on to the Leaning Tower in approx 10 minutes.
+Not anymore.
+Now you first have to get to the station (see above).
+Then from there you can get on the LAM Rossa.
+The bus ticket is always 1,20 euro (2 euros if purchased on the bus) and it is valid for 60 minutes (that even gives you time to hop off at the station, leave your luggage, and hop on the next Lam Rossa).
 If you get on the bus at the train station, they stop outside the NH- Hotel Jolly dei Cavalieri, opposite to the station.

 You can also walk from the station to the Leaning Tower.
 Pisa is flat and the city center is small and beautiful.
 Check our walking itineraries in Pisa.

 As a last, more pricey alternative, you can get a cab.
 The fare is 8 to 12 euros.

 What is the best station to go to the Leaning Tower?